Embodied Claude

 This project is an experimental attempt to give AI embodiment.

-A small step that started with a 3,980 yen camera has become a journey to explore a new relationship between AI and humans.
+What started as a small step with a $30 camera has become a journey exploring new relationships between AI and humans.

 - [Rumia-Channel](https://github.com/Rumia-Channel) - ONVIF support pull request ([#5](https://github.com/kmizu/embodied-claude/pull/5))